openedx/edx-documentation/en_us/install_operations/source/configuration/data_storage/data_storage_swift.rst

            name_prefix: "photos/"

 #.
 Continue on to define Swift settings for other features, or complete steps
-   7-10 for :ref:`defining required Swift settings<Define Required Swift
+   7-9 for :ref:`defining required Swift settings<Define Required Swift
    Settings>` to update your instance.

+   Note that you only need to run the ``openstack`` role one time.
+If you are completing these identity verification configuration steps as a separate procedure, you need only run the ``edxapp`` role in step 7.

+.. this note assumes that an openstack role actually got run somehow

 ==========================================
 Define Swift Settings for Temporary URLs